ryyanpark/My-Data-Projects/SQL Queries/bellabeat-queries.md

  AND A."ActivityDate"=Sl."SleepDay";
 ```

-##### Say we are considering sleep related products as a possibility, let's take a moment to see if/ how people nap during the day
-##### To do this we are assuming that a nap is any time someone sleeps but goes to sleep and wakes up on the same day
+##### Naps per day, assuming that a nap is any time someone goes to sleep and wakes up on the same day
 ```
 SELECT
  "Id",